1. Introduction

 dataframe can be input into the subsequent steps of the workflow.
 The

-user also has the option of generating metaData
+user also has the option of generating metaData for each of

 the summary statistics evaluated.